ysy-dlg/RefCommitDiff/Database/database_creating.md

 <summary>Table <code>commits_finergit_hayashi</code></summary>

 - The schema of table `commits_finergit_hayashi` is as follows.
+  - To set the primary key, an auto-increment ID was added.

 | Field Name             | Data Type      | Nullable | Primary/Foreign Key | Description                              |
 |-------------------------|----------------|----------|----------------------|------------------------------------------|